chris-moreton/golfingrecord-api-php-client/README.md

 # Companies House API PHP Client

-You will need an API key to use this client.
-To get an API key, go to https://developer.companieshouse.gov.uk/api/docs/index/gettingStarted/apikey_authorisation.html
+You will need a client secret to use this client.
+As the API is current incomplete, I'm not yet giving them out.

 Add to project using Composer
 -----------------------------